xbai0624/cnn_core/readme.txt

 This is a Convolutional Neural Network (CNN) and Deep Neural Network (DNN) package developed for classification of calorimeter signals.

-Refer to the included "Introduction_Tutorial_Example.pdf" for a detailed introduction.
+Refer to the included file: "Introduction_Tutorial_Example.pdf" for a detailed introduction.

 This package directly employed backpropagation algorithm, and was built from the ground, under the CentOS 7.8 enviroment using gcc 4.8.